Benchmarking LLMs' Judgments with No Gold Standard: Experiment: Validating GEM's Effectiveness

 \paragraph{GEM setup} We present the empirical setup of the GEM metric and its variants.
 In the validation experiment in this section, Llama-3.1 8B is used as the evaluation-LM to estimate $\log \Pr_{\LLM}[Y = y \mid X = x]$ and $\log \Pr_{\LLM}[Y = y]$.
 After confirming the effectiveness of GEM metrics using the small model, for even better performance, we scaled up to a larger, 70B-parameter version of Llama-3.1 for computing the GRE-bench on the ICLR 2023 dataset in Section~\ref{sec:benchmark}, where we also show the correlation between results of the smaller (8B) and larger (70B) models, to ensure consistency of our approach.

-For text preprocessing, we employ GPT-4o.
-For GEM-S, without further indication, we use the abstract of the paper as the synopsis in this section.
+For text preprocessing, we employ GPT-4o. {We also present the results with Llama-3.2 90B preprocessing in Appendix~\ref{app:results-preprocessing-llama}, and demonstrate the robustness of GEM metrics with various preprocessing models.} For GEM-S, without further indication, we use the abstract of the paper as the synopsis in this section.
 The prompts for probability estimation and preprocessing can be found in Appendix \ref{app:implement}.

 \paragraph{Baselines} We compare the performance of GEM and its variants with the following established evaluation metrics commonly used in NLG evaluation, including two metrics from the pre-LLM era, \textit{BLEU} \citep{papineni2002bleu} and \textit{ROUGE-L} \citep{lin2004rouge}, and an embedding-based metric, \textit{BERTScore} \citep{zhang2019bertscore}, a probability-based metric \textit{BARTScore} \citep{yuan2021bartscore}, and a GPT-based metric \textit{LMExaminer (Language Model as Examiner)} \citep{bai2024benchmarking}.
 Here, we mainly discuss the LLM-based metrics, the detailed implementation of all baselines is provided in Appendix \ref{app:baselines}.